elliottthomlison/Jungle/README.md

 # Jungle

-Jungle is a mini e-commerce application built with Rails 4.2.
+Jungle is a mini e-commerce application built with Rails and Ruby on Rails.
 It is the fifth project built during the Lighthouse Labs Web Development Bootcamp.
 Jungle enables a user to browse the options that are available in the store whereby they can add and remove items into a cart.
 They are also able to create an account, login, and interact with their account there.

 !["Screenshot of scheduler"](https://github.com/elliottthomlison/Jungle/blob/master/Jungle.png?raw=true)
 !["Screenshot of scheduler"](https://github.com/elliottthomlison/Jungle/blob/master/Jungle2.png?raw=true)